Saboor-Hamedi/dev-snippet/notes/doc.md

   * **Focus Session Timer**: Pause/Play/Reset controls for pomodoro-style focus.
   * **Viewport Presets**: Instantly switch between Mini, Mobile, Tablet, and Desktop preview widths.
   * **Ghost Interactivity**: Toggle "Click-Through" mode to allow typing "through" the preview layer.
 * **Kinetic Scroll Sync**: A RequestAnimationFrame-based smoothing engine that ensures the preview glides in perfect alignment with the editor's scroll position.
+* **Autosave Confidence**: The autosave status indicator (Saving/Saved) has been relocated to the left-side header group, placing it directly beside the file identity label for immediate visibility without eye-scanning fatigue.
+* **Context-Aware Shortcuts**: The `Ctrl + \` global preview shortcut is now context-aware.
+If Flow Mode is active, pressing it smoothly toggles the local "Scientist Station" preview pane instead of opening the main application sidebar, preventing harsh layout shifts.
+* **Smoothed Layout Transitions**: The preview pane toggle utilizes a CSS transition engine that animates the width change `(1100px <-> 800px)` (cubic-bezier) rather than abruptly snapping, eliminating "visual shaking" and providing a fluid, premium feel.

 ### 7.3 Zero-Latency Performance Engine